Conference of Parties, as a stand for COP, is one of the United Nations Framework Convention on Climate Change (UNFCCC) decision-making bodies.

 It sought the countries’ ability to fulfill the commitment of the scientific and technological advice and implementation to be worked jointly throughout the globe.

-COP 2, launched in Geneva, Switzerland, 1995, received several achievements through discussion on the financial resources and mechanisms, technical assistance, and the practical evaluation regarding the Persistent Organic Pollution (POPs) and their implementation.
+COP 2, launched in Geneva, Switzerland, in 1996, received several achievements through discussion on the financial resources and mechanisms, technical assistance, and the practical evaluation regarding the Persistent Organic Pollution (POPs) and their implementation.
 It aimed to reduce the level of POPs in the environment.

 COP 3 (Kyoto Protocol)